chharvey/counterpoint/docs/reference/types.md

 ### Records
-Records and Structs are fixed-size unordered lists of keyed values.
+Records are fixed-size unordered lists of keyed values.
 Key–value pairs are called **properties**, where **keys** are keywords or identifiers, and **values** are expressions.
 The number of properties in a record is called its **count**.
 The count and types of record **entries** (the “slots” where values are stored) are fixed and known at compile-time.